RichardDooling/Entertainment_Law/Dealmaking/Dealmaking.md

 followed by their canceling the deal, made other studios and directors leery of getting involved with an iffy deal.

-Skirball sued RKO for breach of their ORAL CONTRACT.
+Skirball sued RKO for breach of their oral contract.
 The trial court entered judgment for Skirball to the tune of $397,486.

-On appeal, RKO argued that the alleged agreement of May 16th left many important terms open and also that the parties had explicitly said that they did not intend to be bound until they each signed a **written contract.**
+On appeal, RKO argued that the alleged agreement of May 16th left many important terms open and also that the parties had explicitly said that they did not intend to be bound until they each signed a *written contract.*
 Unsettled terms included: The starting date, the budget, the director, and principal cast, and minor script revisions.

 RKO argued that the words "we have a deal" were ambiguous: